spdx/spdx-spec/chapters/file-information.md

 ### 8.5.1 Description

-This field contains the license the SPDX Document creator has concluded as governing the file or alternative values if the governing license cannot be determined.
+This field contains the license the SPDX document creator has concluded as governing the file or alternative values if the governing license cannot be determined.

 The options to populate this field are limited to:

 A valid SPDX License Expression as defined in Annex [D](SPDX-license-expressions.md);

-`NONE`, if the SPDX Document creator concludes there is no license available for this file; or
+`NONE`, if the SPDX document creator concludes there is no license available for this file; or

 `NOASSERTION`, if:

-- the SPDX Document creator has attempted to, but cannot reach a reasonable objective determination;
+- the SPDX document creator has attempted to, but cannot reach a reasonable objective determination;

-- the SPDX Document creator has made no attempt to determine this field; or
+- the SPDX document creator has made no attempt to determine this field; or

-- the SPDX Document creator has intentionally provided no information (no meaning should be implied by doing so).
+- the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

 If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field ([8.7](#8.7)).
 With respect to `NOASSERTION`, a written explanation in the Comments on License field ([8.7](#8.7)) is preferred.
 The metadata for the concluded license field is shown in Table 40.